E. Christopher Clark

 Performances of Written Work

-- Temptress, a full-length play forthcoming at The Players’ Ring (Portsmouth, NH) in January 2014.
+- Temptress, a full-length play performed at The Players’ Ring (Portsmouth, NH) in 2014.

 - “The Boot,” a short play performed as part of An Evening of Grand Guignol: Theatre of Terror at The Players’ Ring (Portsmouth, NH) in 2012.